 Trypsin-Like Immunoreactivity

-By Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP & Margo S. Tant BSc, DVM, DVSc
+Malcolm Weir, DVM, MSc, MPH; Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP & Margo S. Tant BSc, DVM, DVSc

-What is trypsin-like immunoreactivity?
+What is trypsin-like immunoreactivity (TLI)?

-Trypsinogen is a proenzyme (a non-activated enzyme) that is secreted into the small intestine by the pancreas, along with other pancreatic digestive enzymes.
-When it reaches the small intestine, trypsinogen is converted to trypsin, an enzyme that helps to digest proteins.
-In healthy animals, a small amount of trypsinogen escapes from the pancreas into the blood circulation and can be measured in a blood sample by a test called trypsin-like immunoreactivity.
+Trypsinogen is a proenzyme (a non-activated enzyme) that the pancreas secretes into the small intestine, along with other pancreatic digestive enzymes.
+When trypsinogen reaches the small intestine, it is converted to trypsin, an enzyme that helps digest proteins.

-How is the measurement of trypsin-like immunoreactivity (TLI) used?
+How is a TLI measurement used?

 Dogs with exocrine pancreatic insufficiency have reduced functional pancreatic tissue and so less trypsinogen is produced.
 Therefore, less trypsinogen escapes into the blood circulation, resulting in low levels of serum TLI.

-How is trypsin-like immunoreactivity measured?
+How is TLI measured?

 A single fasting blood sample is sent to a veterinary referral laboratory for trypsin-like immunoreactivity determination.

-However, if a dog has concurrent pancreatitis, or if a sample is taken shortly after a meal, the amount of trypsin-like immunoreactivity may be temporarily increased into the normal range.
+Typically, by the time clinical signs of exocrine pancreatic insufficiency are apparent, most dogs have significantly reduced concentrations of TLI.
+However, if a dog has concurrent pancreatitis, or if a sample is taken shortly after a meal, TLI may be temporarily increased into the normal range.

-Are there any other uses for trypsin-like immunoreactivity?
+Are there any other uses for TLI?

 Related Articles